StephenSorriaux/ansible-kafka-admin/README.md

 ## Using SSL
 Since SSL is requiring SSLcontext from Python, you need to use **Python 2.7.9 and superior**.

-It is possible to connect to Kafka using a SSL secured connection by:
+It is possible to connect to Kafka or Zookeeper using a SSL secured connection by:
 * precising the path to cacert / server cert / server key on the remote host ;
 * directly giving the cacert / server cert / server key (treated as a password) content: a tempfile will be created on the remote host and deleted before ending the module.